Cuisine of the Thirteen Colonies: Effects of the American Revolution

 This change increased farmers' profit from animal husbandry.
 Small-scale cattle-raising began during the French-Indian War, but when the American Revolution came, farmers were able to increase their cattle holdings and increase the presence of beef in the American diet.
 In addition to beef production, the cattle also increased the production of milk and dairy products like butter.
 This may have contributed to the preference for butter over pork fat, especially in the northern colonies.

-With the arrival of redcoats to quell the revolution, and naval battles occurring on the seas, areas used for salt-water fishing became unsafe for fishermen, and thus lay dormant for much of the war.
+With the arrival of British Army to quell the revolution, and naval battles occurring on the seas, areas used for salt-water fishing became unsafe for fishermen, and thus lay dormant for much of the war.
 In addition, many of the fishing vessels were converted into warships.

 Before the war, there was often talk about the excess of lobsters and cod off the shores of New England.
 This seemed to change during and after the war, due to the vast numbers of ships and artillery entering the ocean waters.
 Once lobster-harvesting and cod-fishing were reestablished, most fishermen found that the lobster and cod had migrated away from the shores.

 Where Americans had a historic disdain for the refineries of French cooking, that opinion, at least in a small part, began to change with the American alliance with the French.

 In the first American publication of Hannah Glasse's Art of Cookery Made Easy, insults aimed at French dishes disappeared.
 Some Bostonians even attempted to cook French cuisine for their French allies, sometimes with comedic results when entire frogs were put into soups rather than just their legs.
 Nonetheless, the alliance supported a friendship with France that later resulted in a large migration of French cooks and chefs to America during the French Revolution.

 The American diet was changed through this friendship as well as due to the changes forced through boycott and hostilities with Britain.
 After a time, trade resumed with the West Indies but was limited to necessities.
 Items that sustained the war effort in America were traded, with crops such as rice from the Carolinas shipped out and coffee beans imported in order to brew America's new beverage of choice.